Okay, it’s true – splitting wood might not be the most “girly” of activities.

 Made in Finland, it comes with a full lifetime warranty to be free of defects in material and workmanship as long as you own the product.

-Known for its very comfortable handle, robust construction, and effortless cleaving action, this maul is a winner among verified purchasers on Amazon.com.
+Known for its very comfortable handle, robust construction, and effortless cleaving action, this maul is ideal for all your wood-splitting needs.
 With superb shock-absorption in the handle, this model is comfortable throughout long sessions of fatigue-free use.

 The design of the head also gets kudos, from its mechanically riveted, slip-free attachment, to the broad angle and tough steel that make one-hit splits a common occurrence.